BroadwellConsultingInc/SerialWombatArdLib/src/index.md

 mode will be attached to as a parameter.
 A .begin call with additional parameters is typically called during the Arduino setup() function.

-The following Pin Modes are avaialble on all 4 pins of the Serial Wombat 4B:
+The following Pin Modes are avaialble on all 4 pins of the Serial Wombat 4B chip:
 ---------------------------------

 - Button Debouncing ( SerialWombatDebouncedInput class )